What is a Party Wall?

 Building Owners’ Rights:

-- Carry out specified work to the party wall, party structure, or foundations.
+- Carry out specified work to the party wall, shared structures, or foundations.

 - Access the neighbour’s land with notice to carry out works.